Broadhalfpenny Down: Hambledon era

-When Nyren was out, he was confronted by Powlett and Dehaney who complained that he and Small had cost them their money.
-Nyren, disgusted with them, retorted: "Another time, don't bet your money against such men as we are."
+The 1772 season is notable in English cricket history because it is from then that surviving scorecards are common, and three exist for 1772 matches organised by the Hambledon Club, which commence a continuous statistical record.
+Those three matches were all between Hampshire and England, the first played at Broadhalfpenny on 24 and 25 June.

+On 13 July 1775, Small scored 136 not out and Nyren 98 for Hampshire against Surrey at Broadhalfpenny.
+Small's innings is the earliest century definitely recorded in an important match.
+During the match, Charles Powlett, a Hambledon Club steward and member of the Laws of Cricket committee, reportedly bet on a Surrey victory despite being associated with Hampshire.
+Nyren later joined Small at the wicket, and their partnership enabled Hampshire to recover and win.
+According to Underdown, Powlett and his associate later complained about their losses, to which Nyren reportedly replied that they should not bet against his side.

-Broadhalfpenny Down continued in regular use by Hambledon/Hampshire teams until 1781.
+Broadhalfpenny Down continued in regular use by Hambledon/Hampshire until 1781.
 At the end of that season, the Hambledon Club moved to Windmill Down, which is closer to the village.
 According to John Nyren, Windmill was "one of the finest places for playing on I ever saw".
 A key difference was that Windmill was under the club's control as they rented it from a farmer at ten guineas a year, whereas Broadhalfpenny was common land in use as sheep pasture, for fairs and other gatherings.